brothertoad/notes/notes.md

 [Mystery File blog](http://mysteryfile.com/blog)

+Robert Aickman sounds like an interesting author.
+Also look at movies based on Fritz Leiber's _Conjure Wife_.

+Look at _How To Play Boogie Woogie Piano_ by Arthur Migliazza and Dave Rubin.

 [This page on ArchLinux](https://wiki.archlinux.org/index.php/Audiobook) shows how to make m4b files, which is a format for audiobooks.
 You can also put a .nomedia file in a directory containing m4b files to prevent a music app from playing them.